kkots/ggxrd_hitbox_overlay_2211/README.md

 ; A number.
 ; Specifies the maximum number of characters that can be displayed in a framebar title.
 ; This does not include the "P1 " and "P2 " additional text that is displayed when "showPlayerInFramebarTitle" is true.
-; You can use "useSlangNamesInFramebarTitle" to help reduce the lengths of text displayed in framebar titles.
+; You can use "useSlangNames" to help reduce the lengths of text displayed in framebar titles.
 ; The standard value is 12.
 framebarTitleCharsMax = 12